mrgopes/hubleto-car-rental/README.md

 # CarRental Hubleto App

 This app was developed during the Webinar on 17th December 2025.
+The formal requirements can be found in [requirements.txt](requirements.txt).

 # Features
 - 2 models: Car and RentalHistory